brycesimonds/sweater-weather/README.md

 ## Overview

-### This repo is no longer deployed via Heroku/Fly.io/etc. due to the public API "Open Weather - One Call" no longer being free.
+### Please note: This repo is no functional due to the public API "Open Weather - One Call" no longer being free.
+Shown 'responses' below are based off of this application when the API was free.

 This repo represents the back-end portion of a project for Turing School of Software and Design's Back-End Engineering program.